w3f/polkadot-wiki/docs/learn/learn-proxies.md

 **Please be aware of how critical it is to set up an anonymous proxy and the overall dangers.**

 ### Creating Anonymous Proxies on Polkadot-JS UI

+> NOTE: The first proxy you add should always be of _type_ `Any`.
+> Also, if there are multiple proxies for the proxied account, you should not remove _all_ `Any`
+> types unless you are prepared to kill the relationship.
+> Without having an `Any` type proxy, you won't be able to send funds, add new proxies, kill the
+> anonymous proxy or take any action not specifically allowed by the types of the proxies the
+> account has.

 For anonymous proxies, a different function will need to be called, the `anonymous(proxy_type, index)`.
 This will let you select which kind of anonymous proxy you would